-Little Sprouts top 10 tips for recycling in early learning centres
+Little Sprouts Program top 10 tips for recycling right in childcare centres

 Waste management is not simple.
 I am not saying this to deter you but rather to highlight that there’s a lot involved.
 If your current waste and/or recycling practices aren’t working for your early learning centre or the environment, check out the Little Sprouts Program top 10 tips below.

 1. Explore your existing waste management infrastructure and practices

 Before making any improvements it’s important to have a look at what’s in place already.
 What’s working?
 What’s not working?
 Ask yourself:

 - Where and how is waste being collected throughout your centre?
 Go through your centre and identify the type and amount of bins in each room and in the outdoor play areas.
 Take photos to keep a record.
 It’s ideal to do this later in the day, like after lunchtime.
 This is an ideal time to seek feedback from educators and children on what is and isn’t working.